Influence of Chia Seed, Buckwheat and Chestnut Flour Addition on the Overall Quality and Shelf Life of the Gluten-Free Biscuits

 buckwheat, chestnut, chia, gluten-free biscuits, sensory characteristics, celiac disease, nutritional value

 Research background.
-In spite of being a significantly growing segment, there still exist problems regarding the nutritional, technological and sensory profiles of gluten-free products.
+In spite of being a significantly growing segment, there are still problems regarding the nutritional, technological and sensory profiles of gluten-free products.
 Thus, the combination of a variety of functional ingredients is required in order to achieve the desired product quality.